Questions for ex-FBI director could make for a bombshell hearing

 "There's a lot of questions that have to be answered," said Democratic Massachusetts Senator Ed Markey.

-Comey will be testifying in an open hearing before the Senate intelligence committee, the first time he has given public testimony since U.S. President Donald Trump fired him last month.
-And what he says could lead to significant ramifications for the president, with possibly more calls for impeachment or more accusations that he broke the law.
+Comey will be testifying in an open hearing before the Senate intelligence committee, the first time he has given public testimony since U.S. President Donald Trump fired him on May 9.
+And what he says could have significant ramifications for the president, with possibly more calls for impeachment or more accusations that he broke the law.

 - Comey's testimony is scheduled to begin at 10 a.m.
-ET on Thursday, and will be shown live on CBC News Network and cbcnews.ca.
+ET on Thursday, and will be shown live on CBC News Network, cbcnews.ca, the CBC News Facebook page and on YouTube.

 The Senate intelligence committee is just one of a number of committees and agencies, including the FBI, that are investigating whether Russia meddled in the 2016 presidential election, or what's more politically explosive, whether members of the Trump campaign team co-ordinated efforts with officials from Moscow.